Registering at The Surgery

 Patients who visit their doctor and are prescribed medication can collect their medicines at the same time.
 Patients on regular medication do not always need to see the doctor for a prescription of their medicines.
 You will be issued with a computer slip attached to your prescription.
 Tick the boxes next to those medicines you require and then return this slip to the surgery to request further medication.
 Your filled prescription will be ready for collection within 2 working days, unless your medicine has to be specially ordered.

 You can also register online to order your repeat prescriptions.
-Please contact the surgery or click on to the patient access pages of this website.
+Please contact the surgery or register on the BSOL app to order prescriptions online.

 All patients may have a chaperone present during their consultation.
 This may be a friend or relative.
 A member of our staff may act as a chaperone upon request.
 Please give adequate notice so this can be arranged for you.